A. M. Harun-ar-Rashid

-A. M. Harun-ar-Rashid (1 May 1933 – 9 October 2021) was a Bangladeshi physicist and professor of physics at the University of Dhaka.
-He was the nephew of actor-writer Shamsuddin Abul Kalam.
+Abul Maqsud Harun-ar-Rashid (1 May 1933 – 9 October 2021) was a Bangladeshi physicist and professor of physics at the University of Dhaka.
+He was the nephew of actor and writer Shamsuddin Abul Kalam.

 Early life and education

-Rashid was born in a village of Barisal District.
-His father Moksud Ali was the first person to have received postgraduate education in science.
-Rashid earned his BSc and MSc in physics from University of Dhaka in 1953 and 1954 respectively.
-He then completed his PhD from University of Glasgow in theoretical physics in 1960.
+Harun-ar-Rashid was born on 1 May 1933 into a Bengali Muslim family in the village of Bahadurpur in Nalchity, Jhalokathi, then part of the Backergunge District of the Bengal Presidency.
+His father, Maqsud Ali, was the first person from the area to obtain postgraduate education in science.

+Harun-ar-Rashid earned his BSc and MSc in physics from the University of Dhaka in 1953 and 1954, respectively.
+He completed his PhD in theoretical physics from the University of Glasgow in 1960.

+While pursuing his doctoral studies at the University of Glasgow, Harun-ar-Rashid participated in the 1960 Scottish Universities’ Summer School on dispersion relations.
+The school included lectures by physicists such as Geoffrey Chew, J. Hamilton, and Walter Thirring.

 Career

-Rashid joined the University of Dhaka as a lecturer of the Department of Physics.
+Harun-ar-Rashid joined the Department of Physics at the University of Dhaka as a lecturer.
 He became a full professor in 1972.
-He was the founder and chairman of the Department of Theoretical Physics in the University of Dhaka in 1975.
-He became chairman of the department in 1979.
+He founded the Department of Theoretical Physics at the University of Dhaka in 1975 and later served as its chairman.
 In 1993, he was named Bose Professor of Physics.

-He served as a professor of theoretical physics and director of Institute of Physics, University of Islamabad from 1967 to 1971.
+From 1967 to 1971, he served as professor of theoretical physics and director of the Institute of Physics at the University of Islamabad.

+In January 1967, an International Seminar on Low-Energy Nuclear Physics was held in Dacca (now Dhaka) under the auspices of the Pakistan Atomic Energy Commission.
+Among the invited participants were Abdus Salam, Brian R. Mottelson, Rudolf Hübner, Walter D. Allen, Dennis E. Alburger, and John B. French.
+Harun-ar-Rashid, along with Anwar Hossain and Mizanul Islam, later edited the conference proceedings, which were published as Nuclear Structure: Based on Lectures Given at the International Seminar on Low-Energy Nuclear Physics Held at Dacca, 16–25 January 1967 by North-Holland Publishing Company.

+In the late 1960s, Harun-ar-Rashid was among the pioneering members of the theoretical physics group at the University of Islamabad (later Quaid-i-Azam University), a research-oriented program inspired by Abdus Salam.
+Following the independence of Bangladesh, he returned to Dhaka in 1971–72.

-He served as the Director of Computer Center (now the Institute of Information Technology, University of Dhaka) in the University of Dhaka.
+He served as the director of the Computer Centre (now the Institute of Information Technology, University of Dhaka) at the University of Dhaka.

-He was a visiting professor at the Institute für Theoretische Kernphysik, International Center for Theoretical Physics, Imperial College London, University of Texas, Austin and University of California, Los Angeles.
+He was a visiting professor at the Institute für Theoretische Kernphysik, the International Centre for Theoretical Physics, Imperial College London, the University of Texas at Austin, and the University of California, Los Angeles.

-He was a senior scientific officer and principal scientific officer, Bangladesh Atomic Energy Commission from 1962 to 1967.
-He served as the vice president of Asiatic Society of Bangladesh from 1992 to 1993.
+He served as a senior scientific officer and principal scientific officer at the Bangladesh Atomic Energy Commission from 1962 to 1967.
+He also served as vice-president of the Asiatic Society of Bangladesh from 1992 to 1993.